edmondscommerce/phpqa/docs/tools/phpunit.md

 You might decide to do this if you are running these tests on travis, as you can see in [./travis.yml](./../../.travis.yml)

+#### Config Changes When Generating Coverage

+Generating coverage can cause a dramatic speed degradation.
+For this reason

+* PHPUnit will fail on the first error rather than run the full suite
+* We will not enforce any time limits for `@small` `@medium` `@large`

 ### Speed Impact of Enabling Coverage

 If coverage is enabled, then the tests have to be run with Xdebug enabled.
 This on it's own has a dramatic impact on the speed of PHP execution.